ExpediaDotCom/haystack/deployment/terraform/packer/README.md

 ./build-image.sh
 ```

 You don't need to build AMI everytime you create haystack cluster.
-Once you have an AMI ready for a region, Terraform scripts will quary based on tag `type:haystack-cassandra-base` or `type:haystack-kafka-base`
+Once you have an AMI ready for a region, Terraform scripts will query based on tag `type:haystack-cassandra-base` or `type:haystack-kafka-base`

 ## Cassandra